OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-transcript-recording/csharp/README.md

 ## Meeting Transcripts Recordings

-This sample shows meeting transcripts and recordings.
+This sample code demonstrates fetching transcripts and recordings via the Graph API for meeting.
+Also utilizing subscriptions for change notifications.

 **Interaction with app**
 ![MeetingTranscriptRecording](MeetingTranscriptRecording/Images/MeetingTranscriptRecording.gif)